 Signets: Useful for a variety of utility.
 I usually use one signet in my typical load-out.

-Signet of Undeath: Ranged, small-radius AOE revive that can be used in-combat and affects up to three downed players, with a 180-second cooldown.
+Signet of Undeath: Ranged, small-radius AOE revive that can be used in-combat and affects up to three downed players, with a 180-second default cooldown.
 It also generates 1 percent of life force every 3 seconds.
-By far the most useful signet in group situations.
-No matter how good a group is, someone is bound to be downed at some point.
-This can make the process of reviving a player that much easier.
-One encounter in which this signet particularly shines is Giganticus Lupicus in Arah.
-Since avoiding melee range is generally advisable on that boss, having a ranged revive can be a lifesaver, literally.
-Honestly, unless I’m underwater, this signet is always equipped, and it’s only unequipped underwater due to the finicky targeting.
-(Note: The revive only works on downed players, not fully dead.)
+This can make reviving a player much easier.
+One encounter in which this signet particularly shines is Giganticus Lupicus in Arah and Legendary Imbued Shaman in the volcanic fractal.
+Since avoiding melee range is generally advisable on both, having a ranged revive can be a lifesaver, literally.
+I’ll usually replace Signet of Spite with this for those two bosses and other situations in which my party members are getting downed a lot.

-Plague Signet: Makes the necromancer absorb one condition from each group member every 10 seconds, and it can be used to transfer all conditions on the necromancer to a target.
-It sounds better in theory than it works in practice, mostly because the 10-second pulse timer is too long.
+Plague Signet: Makes the necromancer absorb one condition from each group member every 3 seconds, and it can be used to transfer all conditions on the necromancer to a target.
+It sounds better in theory than it works in practice, mostly because the 3-second pulse timer is too long.
 I generally recommend Well of Power over this for condition removal.

 Signet of the Locust: Grants 25-percent move speed, and it heals the necromancer and damages a target when activated.
 Never use the active ability for this, and only use it for the move speed.
 It’s a huge speed boost, so use it on fights that require heavy kiting or to move around between pulls or while avoiding mobs.